 An experienced attorney knows how to find the facts

 Whether you live in an apartment building, or are simply passing through a public area, you have a right to safety.
 Security guards, cameras, and proper lighting are all ways for property owners to take initiative in providing residents and the public with a safer environment.
 Crimes in apartment buildings, parking lots and public swimming pools happen too often.
 Someone could be physically assaulted, robbed, shot, raped or murdered in their own place of residence, or simply while participating in mundane activities.
 These acts may have been prevented by a property owner taking measures to ensure the safety of the people using or living in their managed area.

 Security should always be the top priority for the manager of a property, but too many property owners fail to follow through on their responsibilities.
 Thankfully, the parties responsible for a lack of security can be held accountable with the proper legal representation.
-At the Law Office of George S. Johnson, we handle these cases with the personal attention and respect that they deserve.
+At Johnson Greer Law Group, we handle these cases with the personal attention and respect that they deserve.
 If you or someone you know has sustained a personal injury due to poor security, contact us for a free case evaluation today.

 What constitutes negligent security?